wyeworks/blog/source/_posts/2016-06-22-behavior-changes-in-ruby-2.4.markdown

 => 2016-06-21 00:00:00 -0800
 ```

 As in the previous changes, it may break some existing code so please check and test when upgrading the Ruby version.
-As a consequence of this change in Ruby, the Rails framework had to make some changes because some related methods are part of their API, such as `String#to_date`.
+As a consequence of this change in Ruby, the Rails framework had to make [some changes because some related methods are part of their API, such as `String#to_date`](https://github.com/rails/rails/commit/c9c5788a527b70d7f983e2b4b47e3afd863d9f48).
 Rails 5 will support Ruby 2.2 and later, so the `ActiveSupport.to_time_preserves_timezone` config option was added to control how all `to_date` methods behave, ensuring backward compatibility with previous ruby versions if this option is set to `false`.
-New Rails 5 apps will include an initializer file including`ActiveSupport.to_time_preserves_timezone = true` encouraging the new timezone handling brought by Ruby 2.4.
+New Rails 5 apps will include an initializer file including`ActiveSupport.to_time_preserves_timezone = true` encouraging the use of the new timezone handling brought by Ruby 2.4.

 ## Final thoughts

 Only part of the behavior changes that are bundled in the recently released Ruby 2.4.0-preview1 were discussed in this post.
-It is worth to mention that many other features and fixed were implemented for this version of Ruby.
+It is worth to mention that many other features and fixes were implemented for this new version of the language.
 A more extensive list of additions and changes can be found [here](https://github.com/ruby/ruby/blob/v2_4_0_preview1/NEWS).

-We've looked at some important changes that are part of this first preview for Ruby 2.4.
+We've looked at some relevant changes that are part of this first preview for Ruby 2.4.
 Those modifications are improvements to the language without any doubt, but at the same time those behaviors changes could not be fully compatible with existing code that runs in Ruby 2.3 or earlier versions.
 In the other hand, we can expect to have a very little chance to hit one of the compatibility issues in custom applications code.
 Some extra work might be needed for gems or third party libraries to avoid problems with Ruby 2.4.
 We mentioned a few tracks of work in Rails as a preparation for the new version of Ruby, because the Rails team wants to make sure the next major version of the framework, Rails 5, is fully compatible with the latest version of the language.

 It's your turn now!
 I hope you have the opportunity to try this preview version of Ruby 2.4 and take advantage of the changes included in it.
 After all, this is open source and the Ruby team is waiting for feedback from the developers using the language 😎.